2i2c-org/team-compass/projects/managed-hubs/support.md

 This is connected with [the 2i2c FreshDesk account](https://2i2c.freshdesk.com/), and is a central place for all support-related requests.

 Many requests may be immediately resolved via a quick action or response to the community representative.
-However, if a request requires consultation with the team, open a backlog issue.
+However, if a request requires consultation with the team, first open a thread in the {guilabel}`#support-freshdesk` Slack channel, and if necessary open a backlog issue or a .

 (support:issues)=
 ### Support issues

-If resolving a support issue requiries ongoing or concerted owrk, open a backlog issue tagged with the {guilabel}`support` label.
+If resolving a support issue requires ongoing or concerted work, open a backlog issue tagged with the {guilabel}`support` label.

 Support backlog items should: